As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 Both the models are obviously the same with minors differences.
 Isn’t it?

 So, here is my take to help you make a better decision.

 Pick Keurig K425: If you are fine with not having a reusable filter basket and water filter starter kit.

-Personally, I'd pick anyone of the both models as my entire decision will depend on whether or not spend extra bucks on the water filter starter kit.
+Personally, I’d pick any one of both models as my entire decision will depend on whether or not to spend extra bucks on the water filter starter kit.